Turkey strikes Kurdish rebels in Iraq

 It was not clear whether the air assaults might be a prelude to an incursion by land forces, which Turkey has sent into northern Iraq in the past to tackle PKK fighters.

-World diplomatic attention has been focussed on unrest in Turkey's neighbour Syria and in Libya, where rebels are closing on leader Muammar Gaddafi's stronghold in Tripoli.
-But a major Turkish incursion in northern Iraq could inflame ethnic tension.
+World diplomatic attention has been focussed on unrest in Turkey's neighbour Syria and in Libya, where rebels are closing on leader Muammar Gaddafi's forces in Tripoli.
+But any large-scale Turkish incursion in northern Iraq could inflame ethnic tensions in the area.

-Ozcan said a short ground operation with limited targets was feasible if the government could convince the United States and the Kurdish administration in northern Iraq on the issue, but such a move was seen as unlikely.

-The Iraqi Kurdistan Regional Government, which has enjoyed semi-autonomy from the central Iraqi government since 1991, said the military attacks undermined its sovereignty.

 The Kurdish conflict also raises domestic passions in Turkey.
 Further legal action could be taken against Kurdish politicians, currently boycotting parliament and accused of close links to the PKK.